awslabs/aws-lambda-redshift-loader/README.md

 `cd aws-lambda-redshift-loader && npm install`

-In order to ensure communication with the correct AWS Region, you'll need to set an environment variable ```AWS_REGION``` to the desired location.
-For example, for US East use 'us-east=1', and for EU West 1 use 'eu-west-1'.
+In order to ensure communication with the correct AWS Region, you'll need to set an environment variable `AWS_REGION` to the desired location.
+For example, for US East use `us-east-1`, and for Dublin use `eu-west-1`.

 ```export AWS_REGION=eu-central-1```